actions/deploy-pages/CONTRIBUTING.md

 ## Testing 🧪

-This project requires **100%** test coverage

-> The deploy-pages Action is used by enterprises, governments, and open source organizations - it is critical that we have 100% test coverage to ensure that we are not introducing any regressions.
-All changes will be throughly tested by maintainers of this repository before a new release is created.

 ### Running the test suite (required)

 Simply run the following command to execute the entire test suite: